haslo/lists_juggle_browser/README.md

 rake db:create db:migrate db:seed
 ```

 ...and done.
-It might not work as easily on Windows, because Windows.
+If you're developing on Windows,
+install the Linux for Windows subsystem and use that to install and manage dependancies.

 Importing all the data (takes a while):